conwaysgame/javascript/readme.md

 ## The Game

-Check out the game of life in a sexy canvas view by visiting game.html - this may one day be made more attractive.
+Check out the game of life in a lovely canvas view by visiting index.html, or simply going to the repo's GitHub Pages Page: https://conwaysgame.github.io/javascript/ - this may one day be made more attractive.

 ## Tests